jonathantemplin/CCSSO-June2017/index.md

 ---

-## Much Adoo about Subscores
+## Much Ado about Subscores

 Harvesting subscale scores from unidimensional tests is problematic:
 >- A uni- and multidimensional model both cannot be correct
 >- If the unidimensional model was appropriate for the test:
 >  - Subscale scores should see correlations approach 1.0 as the number of items increases
 >- If the multidimensional model was appropriate for the test, then the unidimensional overall (total) score is not valid
->  - Either needs some type of arbitrary method for combining multiple scores (think BMI: total of height and weight of a person)
+>  - Either needs some type of arbitrary method for combining multiple scores (think Body Mass Index: total of height and weight of a person)
 >  - Or, if calibrated with a unidimensional model, the score is likely is not as reliable as is being reported
 >- Subscale scores likely represent error
 >  - Yet they are what are asked for the most by educators